Esthey/Database-in-SQL/README.md

 ## INNER JOIN, ON, WHERE Queries
 IMPORT[https://github.com/Esthey/Database-in-SQL/blob/main/SQLQuery2.sql]

+## I have more than ten queries uploaded on the responsitory, click the file to view them.

 # Conclusion
 SQL is a great tool for creating databases for storing different data especially when such data contains millions of rows